Skip to content

-In the majority of studies that investigate the effects of taking probiotics, researchers administer a daily dose to participants, for example this study from 20041, indicating an advantage to taking probiotics every day.
+In the majority of studies that investigate the effects of taking probiotics, researchers administer a daily dose to participants (for example, this study from 20041).
+This indicates an advantage to taking probiotics every day.
 Evidence for daily supplementation dates back to the 1990s2, and therefore this is now established best practice for probiotic use.

 A further study3 looked at the ability of Lactobacillus rhamnosus LGG® to survive and reach the colon alive, and also its longevity once in the gut.
 76 volunteers took the probiotic every day, either freeze-dried or in the form of fermented milk.
 L. rhamnosus LGG® was recovered in all of the faecal samples from those who were given the fermented milk form, and in 86% of samples from those who were given the freeze-dried form.
 Once the participants stopped taking the strain, it was found that after 4 days, L. rhamnosus LGG® was present in 87% of the individuals' stools, but after a week, this number dropped to 33%.
 These findings too support the idea that once probiotic consumption has ceased, the probiotics are unlikely to remain in the gut for more than a week.
 Healthcare professionals can read more about Lactobacillus rhamnosus LGG® on the Probiotics Database.